So what is this 2-child cap / rape clause?

 - In Northern Ireland, all disclosure of serious crimes must be reported to police.
 So, if someone applies for child tax credits under the rape exemption, organisations and support services are legally obligated to inform the police.
 Many women do not want to engage with the criminal justice system, or report someone that they are in a relationship with to police.
 They should not be forced to do this to access welfare.

 Still think the Two Child Cap and Rape Clause are a good idea…?
-If not, why not join us on 21st September to call on the Government to scrap this barbaric law!
+If not, why not let your MP or MLA know that you want them to get this barbaric law scrapped!